UnkleTayo/panda-store-backend/README.md

 ## PANDA STORE -  e-commerce store API

 ### DESCRIPTION
-> This is a simple Nodejs web tool for use in a fictional E-commerce platform that allows user to buy product on the website and also pay
+> This is a simple Nodejs web tool for use in a fictional E-commerce platform that allows user to buy product on the a website and also pay using stripe

 ### TOOLS
 * Server - NodeJS